-If you are using custom decorators in combination with either @cmd2.with_argparser or @cmd2.with_argparser or @cmd2.with_argparser_and_unknown_args, then the order of your custom decorator(s) relative to the cmd2 decorator matters when it comes to runtime behavior and argparse errors.
+If you are using custom decorators in combination with @cmd2.with_argparser, then the order of your custom decorator(s) relative to the cmd2 decorator matters when it comes to runtime behavior and argparse errors.
 There is nothing cmd2-specific here, this is just a side-effect of how decorators work in Python.
 To learn more about how decorators work, see decorator_primer.